This case study isn’t yet optimised for mobile.

 User value came from tackling harder problems

-Meaningful differentiation came from addressing deeper, less obvious focus challenges.
+Meaningful differentiation required addressing deeper, less obvious focus challenges.

 Presenting solutions revealed latent user needs